 Male and female plumage: Pure snow white.

 In both sexes: Beak white.
 Eyes red.
 Comb, face, wattles and earlobes bright red.
-Legs and feet white.
+Legs and feet white, nails white.

 and female plumage: All feathers black with metallic green lustre,